Farama-Foundation/PettingZoo/README.md

 ## OS Support

-We support Linux and macOS, and conduct CI testing on Linux.
+We support Linux and macOS, and conduct CI testing on both.
 We will accept PRs related to windows, but do not officially support it.
-We're open to help adding macOS CI and proper Windows support/CI.
+We're open to help proper Windows support/CI.

 ## Further Documentation
 For more detailed documentation about all the different environments, and a leader board for each, go to [website].